kenSpicer/ken-s-notebook/README.md

 This is Christmas day +2.
 We are going home from John's today.
 Still not coding.
 Today is New Year's Eve.
 I need another day w/o coding.
 Still working on boot.dev 'draw player'
+This is Sunday Jan 11, 2026.
+I am making a commit to extend my Boot.dev streak.